-Education is compulsory from the age of seven (grade 1) to the age of 15 (grade 9), and in total, the education system runs all the way from grade 0 (otherwise known as reception) to grade 12.
+Education is compulsory from the age of seven (grade 1) to the age of 15 (grade 9).
+The education system runs all the way from grade 0 (otherwise known as reception) to grade 12.

-Aside from international schools, there are three main types of schools in South Africa – public government-funded schools, governing body-funded schools and private schools.
+Aside from international schools, there are three main types of schools in South Africa: public schools, governing body-funded schools, and private schools.

-Public schools in South Africa rely on government funding and are operated at a local level in their province, which means the quality of education varies significantly between areas.
-Educational standards tend to be higher in the bigger cities, but with a lack of government financing, some schools lack qualified teachers and specialist equipment.
+Public schools in South Africa rely on government funding.
+Provincial authorities operate these schools, so the quality of education varies significantly between areas.
+Educational standards tend to be higher in the bigger cities.
+However, with a lack of government financing, some schools lack qualified teachers and specialist equipment.

-Finally, private schools in South Africa have a very good reputation, with smaller class sizes, more extracurricular activities and, in some cases, learning systems more closely based on those in the likes of the United States and Britain.
+Finally, private schools in South Africa have a very good reputation.
+They often have smaller class sizes, more extracurricular activities, and, in some cases, learning systems mirroring national curricula abroad.

 Fees at schools in South Africa

 Sending your child to a good state school will cost anywhere from R8,000 to R20,000 per year.
 These fees are significantly cheaper than private schools, where fees are usually between R30,000 and R70,000, with additional costs for boarding.
 In the poorest areas of South Africa, parents are exempt from paying school fees.
-It’s also worth checking if school uniforms (which are compulsory) and school dinners are included in the fees.
+It’s also worth checking if school fees cover any school dinners or school uniforms (which are compulsory).

 How to register your child into the South African education system

-To register your child at a South African school, you’ll first need to prepare a few things, including getting hold of an up-to-date immunisation card and your child’s birth certificate.
+To register your child at a South African school, you’ll first need to prepare a few things.
+This includes getting an up-to-date immunization card and birth certificate.

 You apply directly to schools in South Africa.
 Some schools will conduct interviews and you may need to pay a registration fee when you apply.
 Once you’ve had your application accepted, you’ll need to send the confirmation as part of your application for your child’s study visa, which should cover the full duration of their time at school.